mahathi-alpine/AlpineArmoringBE/README.md

 2. Run **yarn install**
 3. Install [PostgreSQL](https://www.postgresql.org/download/)
 4. Create .env file in the root of project, [Copy/paste this file and just replace the DATABASE_PASSWORD](https://docs.google.com/document/d/1t2CIepNM1pjvF1ovW8LmHYX8-_8Yj5aBDTyULjhI7C4/edit?usp=sharing)
+5. At this point, the database is empty and you are starting with the clean Strapi.
+Now you can export database from production/staging and import in on localhost.

 ### `Start the Strapi application`